 Where is Time Spent?
-(5)
+(6)

+• Dynamic behaviour

-- Dynamic behaviour - execution time behaviour
+- execution time behaviour

-- Which operations are most common? - Which types of operands are most common?
+- Which operations are most common?

-- Which addressing modes are most common?
+- Which types of operands are most common?

-- Which cases are most common?
-Table 12.4
+- Which addressing modes are most common? - Which cases are most common?

-- E.g., number of subroutine parameters?
+- E.g., number of subroutine parameters? - What is the case with current machines?

-Ideas Behind RISC (3)
+Original Ideas Behind RISC (3)

 - Very large set of registers

-- bigger than can be addressed in machine instruction?
+- more registers than can be addressed in any single machine instruction?

 - compilers can do good register allocation

 - Very simple and small instruction set is faster

-- easy to optimize instruction pipeline
+- instruction pipeline is easy to optimise

 - Economics

 - Simple to implement

-- ⇒ quickly to market
+- \Rightarrow quickly to market \Rightarrow beat competition

-- ⇒ beat competition

-- ⇒ recover development costs
+- \Rightarrow recover development costs \Rightarrow stay in business